noc-lang/noc/docs/noc-book.md

 ## CLI

 Previously, we used the REPL but now we are going to see the CLI Noc.
-With this CLI we can create Noc files and evaluate this files.
+With this CLI we can create Noc files and evaluate these files.

 #### Syntax
 ```